PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: Experiments

 \paragraph{Datasets.} We trained all models on the Grounded Image--Text Pairs (GRIT) dataset~\citep{Peng2023}, which consists of automatically annotated image--text pairs with bounding boxes and corresponding nouns/phrases.
 Although the dataset is documented to contain 20.5 million pairs with 35.9 million box annotations, we were able to obtain 14.0 million pairs with 26.6 million box annotations due to outdated public links.
 This scale remains considerably larger than manually annotated resources such as Flickr30K Entities~\citep{Plummer2015}.

 \paragraph{Baselines.} We compare \modelname with CLIP~\citep{Radford2021}, MERU~\citep{Desai2023}, and HyCoCLIP~\citep{Pal2025}.
-CLIP is a seminal vision--language model trained with contrastive learning in a Euclidean space.
+CLIP is a seminal vision--language model trained with contrastive learning based on the cosine similarity.
 MERU extends CLIP by lifting embeddings to hyperbolic space and using hyperbolic entailment cones to represent hierarchy.
 HyCoCLIP further leverages box annotations to better capture intra-modal hierarchy.
-All models were trained from scratch on GRIT for fair comparison.
+All models were trained from scratch on GRIT for fair comparison, and we report the average scores over three runs with fixed random seeds.
 For \modelname, we set the number of factors to $k=64$ and the dimension of each factor to $d=8$, resulting in a total dimension of $512$.
 We followed the training protocols and hyperparameters used in the official implementations of HyCoCLIP~\citep{Pal2025}; see Appendix~\ref{appendix:implementations} for details.
-While \modelname incorporates multiple factors, each factor is low-dimensional, and the factor-wise distances can be computed in parallel; the computational cost of \modelname is at the same level as HyCoCLIP.
 We report results obtained with the base Vision Transformer as an image encoder~\citep{Dosovitskiy2021}.
 Supplementary results are provided in Appendix~\ref{appendix:additional-results-sub}.